Festival of Trees donation brings Christmas cheer to WesleyLife at Home client

 Christmas came a little early this year for Thelma Fisch of Grimes.

 Thelma, a WesleyLife at Home client who soon will celebrate her 100th birthday, received a big surprise earlier this week: a fully decorated Christmas tree that WesleyLife team members had prepared for the 2018 Festival of Trees and Lights.
 This marked WesleyLife's first year of participation in the festival, which benefits Blank Children's Hospital in Des Moines.

-"When we learned we could donate the tree, we asked our Public Health Nursing team members to put their heads together to suggest a deserving client who would appreciate and enjoy it," Sue McEntee, Director of Philanthropy for WesleyLife, said.
+"When we learned we could donate the tree, we asked our Public Health Nursing team members to put their heads together to suggest a deserving client who would appreciate and enjoy it," Heather Stuyvesant, Director of Annual Giving for WesleyLife, said.
 "They suggested Thelma, and the festival staff was kind enough to deliver the tree to her after the event ended.

 "We were so excited to be able to surprise one of our clients in this way, and so grateful to our friends at Blank for helping to make this happen."